-Alissa Wilkinson joined the New York Times as a movie critic in November 2023.
-Her book We Tell Ourselves Stories: Joan Didion and the American Dream Machine, a cultural history of American myth-making in Hollywood through the life and work of Joan Didion, was published by Liveright on March 11, 2025.
-She’s currently working on her next book, Afterglow: Undone by Beauty in an Anti-Wonder World, which will also be published by Liveright.
+Alissa Wilkinson is a movie critic at the New York Times.
+She is the author of We Tell Ourselves Stories: Joan Didion and the American Dream Machine, a cultural history of American myth-making in Hollywood through the life and work of Joan Didion (Liveright, 2025) and Salty: Lessons on Eating, Drinking, and Living from Revolutionary Women (Broadleaf, 2022).
+She’s currently working on her next book, about art and beauty in an anti-wonder world, which will also be published by Liveright.

-Before joining the Times, Alissa was a senior correspondent and critic at Vox.com, where she mostly wrote about film, TV, and culture.
+Before joining the Times in 2023, Alissa was a senior correspondent and critic at Vox.com, where she mostly wrote about film, TV, and culture.
 She’s contributed essays, features, and criticism to a wide variety of publications, including Rolling Stone, Vulture, Bon Appetit, Eater, RogerEbert.com, Pacific Standard, The Dallas Morning News, The Washington Post, The Atlantic, The Los Angeles Review of Books, Books & Culture, Christianity Today, and others.
-In 2017-18, Alissa was an inaugural writing fellow with the Sundance Institute’s Art of Nonfiction initiative.
-She’s served on juries at the Sundance Film Festival, DOC NYC, Sheffield Doc/Fest, the Hamptons International Film Festival, and others, and selection committees for groups including the Gotham Awards and the Sundance Documentary Film Program.
+In 2016, her book How to Survive the Apocalypse: Zombies, Cylons, Faith and Politics at the End of the World, co-written with Dr. Robert Joustra, was published by Eerdmans.

 Alissa earned an M.F.A in creative nonfiction from Seattle Pacific University, an M.A. in humanities and social thought from New York University, and a B.S. in information technology from Rensselaer Polytechnic Institute.